CMMC Complete Guide: Everything Defense Contractors Need to Know in 2025

 - Certification Validity: 3 years

-- Affected Entities: Over 300,000 organizations in the Defense Industrial Base (DIB)
+- Affected Entities: At least 220,000 organizations in the Defense Industrial Base (DIB) needing certification

 CMMC Levels Explained